Materials-Data-Science-and-Informatics/PIDA/README.md

 You could support the maintainers of the service by pursuing the following in your Pull Requests:

-* Provide your contact info (e.g. Name, email, affiliation ... etc) in the *README.md* or *.htaccess*  as comments.
+* Provide your contact info (e.g. name, email, affiliation ... etc) in the *README.md* or *.htaccess*  as comments.
 * Test your links and .htaccess syntax locally.
 * [Squash](https://docs.gitlab.com/ee/user/project/merge_requests/squash_and_merge.html) multiple commits into one commit before a pull request.
   This helps to ensure a cleaner merge history.
-* Provide a descriptive commit details (e.g. resource name, what changes made,... etc).
+* Provide descriptive commit details (e.g. resource name, what changes made,... etc).

 ## License <a name="License"></a>
 The code is licensed under the [MIT license](./LICENSE).
 Copyright © 2022.